-[†]Your teacher will provide a detailed breakdown of these components and a tentative test schedule during the first week of class.
+&lt;sup>†Your teacher will provide a detailed breakdown of these components and a tentative test schedule during the first week of class.

 In order to pass the course, students must show a basic understanding of the course material at the level covered in the lectures and in the lab.
-This is achieved by attaining a final grade of at least 60% in both the lab and theory components.
+This is achieved by attaining a final grade of at least 60%, calculated according to the evaluation scheme above.
 Note: course work not submitted by the due date may be penalized at the teacher's discretion.